Britain's Brexit subsidies for carmakers could top wage bills

 The pattern is followed across Britain's carmaking industry.

-Reuters examined the accounts of eight of the biggest car exporters, including Jaguar Land Rover, Toyota (7203.T), Bentley, Mini, Rolls-Royce, Aston Martin and Honda (7267.T), which are all foreign-owned.
+Reuters examined the accounts of eight of the biggest car exporters, including Jaguar Land Rover, Toyota, Bentley, Mini, Rolls-Royce, Aston Martin and Honda, which are all foreign-owned.
 Their wage bills averaged 7.5 percent of total operating costs and 7.7 percent of turnover.

 This suggests the cost of tariffs on vehicles exported from Britain to the continent - levied at 10 percent of turnover - would exceed the wages paid to British workers to build those vehicles.